MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/inventory-how-categorize-items.md

 ---
-title: 'How to: Categorise Items| Microsoft Docs'
+title: Organise Items in Categories| Microsoft Docs
-description: Describes how to organise items in categories.
+description: To help you search for and find items, you can assign item attributes and organise items in categories.
 services: project-madeira
 documentationcenter:
 author: SorenGP